KB ID 0000525

 - Click next and you are done.

-Once the machine is imported you can power it on and follow this video.
+Once the machine is imported you can power it on.

 Once you start the machine you have to login with Username (root) and Password (setup).
 Login and configure the Management IP address, give the password for the user (admin).
 Give a load balanced IP Address and give the IP Address for the First CAS Server in the Site.
 Later when you will add more CAS Server you can add the IP Addresses of those CAS Servers as well.